BLOG

 Measure Your Reporting Assembly Time

 Time how long it takes to produce a single client report from scratch.
-If your team pulls data from three or more separate dashboards, exports CSVs, formats spreadsheets, and manually creates presentations, you have a reporting problem that a unified platform solves immediately.
-Agencies typically spend 10-20 hours per month per client on manual reporting — time that should be spent on strategy.
+If your team pulls data from three or more dashboards, exports CSVs, and manually builds presentations, you have a reporting problem.
+One connected system solves this right away.
+Most agencies spend 10-20 hours per month per client on manual reports.
+That time should go toward strategy.

 3